bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 *31 WEALTH AND TREASUR*

 # NAVIGATING THE ISLES
 Perilous journeys within the isles–whether by sea or overland–are managed through [[4 - Moves#^7fdd15|exploration moves]] (page 242)].
-Below are some setting assumptions to help add flavor and context to those moves. [[_Exploration Moves|See page 168]] in the _Starforged_ rulebook for additional guidance on travel and exploration.
+Below are some setting assumptions to help add flavor and context to those moves. [[_SF_CH3_Exploration Moves|See page 168]] in the _Starforged_ rulebook for additional guidance on travel and exploration.

 ## TRAVELING BY SEA
 When sailing among the isles, you don’t simply unfurl the sails and set a constant heading to your destination.
 A voyage of twenty leagues as the gull flies is likely twice that distance along a meandering route.
 Abundant tiny islets, often uncharted, stand in your path.
 The push and pull of the two moons cause severe, erratic tides, and hull-breaching rocks and reefs lurk in shallow waters.
 The wind and weather can change in minutes.
 A sail sighted on the horizon might be friend or foe.